 On February 1, 2013, the Company acquired 100% of the ownership interest in HomeChoice Partners, Inc., a Delaware corporation ("HomeChoice").
-Prior to the Company's acquisition, HomeChoice was a provider of alternate-site infusion pharmacy services that serviced approximately 15,000 patients annually and had 14 infusion pharmacy locations in Pennsylvania, Washington, DC, Maryland, Virginia, North Carolina, South Carolina, Georgia, Missouri, and Alabama.
+Prior to the Company's acquisition, HomeChoice was a provider of alternate-site infusion pharmacy services that serviced approximately 15,000 patients annually and had 14 infusion pharmacy locations in Pennsylvania, the District of Columbia, Maryland, Virginia, North Carolina, South Carolina, Georgia, Missouri and Alabama.

 The cash purchase price of the HomeChoice acquisition was \$72.9 million paid at the closing date.
-In addition, the purchase price may be increased by contingent consideration of up to \$20.0 million if HomeChoice reaches certain performance milestones in the two years following the closing.
+In addition, the purchase agreement provides that the purchase price could be increased by contingent consideration of up to \$10.0 million if HomeChoice were to attain certain performance milestones in the first year following the closing and an additional \$10.0 million if HomeChoice were to attain certain performance milestones in the second year following the closing, for total possible contingent consideration of up to \$20.0 million.